18F/health-tracking-course/collections/_admin/learningcohorts.md

 ### Define learning values
 Education is extremely value-laden.
 This is because learning is such a fundamentally human experience, and we are all complex, changing, value-laden beings.

 As an organization, knowing what you value or what values you aspire to is critical.
-Do you value a community of State Officers who trust, support, and work with one another?
+Do you value a community of product owners who trust, support, and work with one another?
 If you do, then the learning experiences you provide need to mirror the culture and community you wish to foster and develop, and through that learning, reinforce the habits of mind and practices that will yield to the community of practice that you envision.

 **Resources**
 * There are [many instructional design models](https://www.shiftelearning.com/blog/top-instructional-design-models-explained).
 Different models center values (their solicitation, explication) differently.
 Knowing what you value allows for the alignment of values with the design framework you employ.